openSUSE/news-o-o/_posts/2008-10-22-development-release-opensuse-111-beta-3-now-available.markdown

   * GNOME 2.24

-Installing openSUSE 11.1 beta 3 on Mac OS X machines should work fine.Â  Previous openSUSE releases would not write the partition table correctly to the MBR, but it should now be possible to install openSUSE on Macs more easily.
+Installing openSUSE 11.1 beta 3 on Mac OS X machines should work fine.
+Previous openSUSE releases would not write the partition table correctly to the MBR, but it should now be possible to install openSUSE on Macs more easily.

 KVM is broken in this release due to a kernel configuration change before beta 3.
 It should be working in the next release.